-A directory entry points to an inode (in this example, 2444940) that xfs_repair has determined is actually free. xfs_repair junks the directory entry.
+A directory entry points to an inode (in this example, 2444940) that xfs\repair has determined is actually free. xfs\repair junks the directory entry.
 The term shortform means a small directory.
 In larger directories, the entry deletion is usually a two-pass process.
-In this case, the second part of the message reads something like marking xfs_repair detected a mismatch between the number of directory entries pointing to the inode (in this example, 241996) and the number of links recorded in the inode.
-It corrected the number (from 5 to 3 in this case).
+In this case, the second part of the message reads something like marking cleared inode 2444926 xfs\repair Error Messages When Files Are in lost+found

 '''

-bad entry, marking entry to be deleted, or will clear entry.
+bad entry, marking entry to be deleted, or will clear

-'''

-'''
+entry.

 resetting inode 241996 nlinks from 5 to 3

 '''